Star Control: Characters

 The Ur-Quan is the oldest and most advanced species in known space, resembling giant predatory caterpillars with a rigid social order.
 As slavers, the Ur-Quan recruit other species into their Hierarchy as serfs, which includes their genetically engineered translators, the Talking Pets.
 The mollusk-like Spathi are cowardly by nature, and were easily coerced into the Hierarchy.
 The fungoid Mycon joined the Hierarchy freely and fanatically, while the blobbish Umgah joined out of boredom, amused by the war as a great interstellar prank.
-Two Hierarchy species hold a grudge against Earth, including the humanoid Androsynth who escaped Earth as renegade clones, and the one-eyed VUX, whose were insulted by a human during their first contact.
+Two Hierarchy species hold a grudge against Earth, including the humanoid Androsynth who escaped Earth as renegade clones, and the one-eyed VUX, who were insulted by a human during their first contact.

 The Chenjesu are the most powerful members of the Alliance, a species of crystalline philosophers who consume electrical energy.
 Earth joined the Alliance as a multinational crew under their planetary defense organization, Star Control.
 The Alliance includes the marsupial Shofixti, a brave warrior species who were technologically uplifted by the Yehat, a militant species of avian dinosaurs.
 The allied Mmrnmhrm are robots with transforming ships, while the Syreen are female humanoids who use their psychic abilities to hypnotize enemy crew.
 The Arilou are a race of "space elves" with hyper-jump capable vessels, who also have a history of "tormenting" Earth.

 Throughout the campaign, each side discovers powerful relics belonging to the Precursors, an unknown lost species who once inhabited nearby space, hundreds of thousands of years ago.